 If you’re in a clinical department, consider a secondary appointment in a basic science department.
 This appointment is useful since it allows admission to the graduate faculty which enables you to have graduate students in the lab and can give you opportunities to fulfill teaching requirements for tenure.

-Establish a relationship with a biostatistician, and work with him/her during the PLANNING stages of your research.
-He/she can provide valuable input with respect to study design and modes of data collection.
+Establish a relationship with a biostatistician, and work with them during the PLANNING stages of your research.
+They can provide valuable input with respect to study design and modes of data collection.

 Learn what regulatory requirements you will have, and submit your biosafety (IBC), animal (IACUC), radiation and human subjects (IRB) approvals ASAP since approval can be slow.
 Work with mentors and members of these committees to submit strong applications.